The Leopard-1963

 One of the great works in cinematic history, I preface this review by stating that I viewed the English dubbed version of the brilliant The Leopard (1963) starring Burt Lancaster and Claudia Cardinale.

-Admittedly inferior, the English version is nonetheless extravagant and lovely by its own merits, though I am dying to see the original version, if available.
+Admittedly inferior, the English version is nonetheless extravagant and lovely on its own merits, though I would die to see the original version if it were available.

-The time is during the 1860s as the tumultuous era affected the country of Italy and more specifically, Sicily.
-Prince Don Fabrizio Salina (Lancaster) is at a crossroads, torn between holding onto the glory he once knew and accepting the changing times, welcoming a more modern unity within the country.
+The time is during the 1860s, when the tumultuous era affected Italy and, more specifically, Sicily.
+Prince Don Fabrizio Salina (Lancaster) is at a crossroads between holding onto the glory he once knew and accepting the changing times, welcoming a more modern unity within the country.

 The film dissects the changing times in Italy.

-The visual treats that await the viewer are astounding and by far the best part of the film.
-The lovely and palatial estates are gorgeous with decorative sets, bright and zesty colors, and ravishing meals displayed during parties to make any audience member salivate with joy.
+The visual treats for the viewer are astounding and by far the best part.
+The lovely, palatial estates are gorgeous, with decorative sets, bright and zesty colors, and meals displayed during parties that captivate audience members.

-The costumes are state of the art, as each frame can easily be a painting on a canvas.
-A tip is to periodically pause the film and study and immerse oneself in its style.
+The costumes are state-of-the-art, and each frame can easily be a painting on a canvas.
+A tip is to pause the film, study it, and immerse yourself in its style.

 Many film comparisons, both past and yet to come, can easily be made when thought about.
 An Italian Gone with the Wind (1939), if you will, with Angelica as Scarlett and Tancredi as Rhett (okay, the chemistry is not quite the same, but similarities do exist), and Concetta as the long-suffering Melanie, the characters can be compared.

-The great ball, the costumes, and the ravaged country are more prominent comparisons.
+The grand ball, the costumes, and the ravaged country are more prominent comparisons.

 Nine years after The Leopard, a little film entitled The Godfather (1972) would change the cinematic landscape forever.

-Director, Frances Ford Coppola must have studied this film, as the plentiful scenes of the Italian landscape and the Italian culture are immersed in both films.
+Director Frances Ford Coppola must have studied this film, as there are plentiful scenes of the Italian landscape and the culture in which both are immersed.
 Even snippets of the musical score mirror each other.

 What a grand film to borrow and cultivate from!

-Attention-paying fans must be forewarned that the plot is basic and while difficult to follow because of the absence of sub-titles, at the same time there is not a highly complex story to follow.
+Attention-paying fans must be forewarned that the plot is basic and complex because of the absence of subtitles; however, the story is not highly complex.

 The story is about how the Prince maneuvers his family through troubled (and changing) times to a more secure position.
 This is the overlying theme of the film.